SanyaSinha11/SplendidSerenity-Interior_Decor--HTML_CSS_JS/README.md

 The webpage's navigation bar includes:

 - Exclusively designed brand's logo.
 - **Home Page:** With a slideshow feature giving an idea of our work.
-Furthermore, it contains *"Features"* section, highlighting our unique attributes, an *"About"* section introducing our brand to users, *"Service"* section giving an overview of kinds of services we provide, *"New Arrivals"* section especially curated for customers who are more inclined towards online shopping and the *"Contact Us"* section enabling users to raise queries, get in touch with our workers or view our pinterest boards.
+Furthermore, it contains *"Features"* section, highlighting our unique attributes, an *"About"* section introducing our brand to users, *"Service"* section giving an overview of kinds of services we provide, *"New Arrivals"* section especially curated for customers who are more inclined towards online shopping and the *"Contact Us"* section enabling users to raise queries, get in touch with our workers or view our Pinterest boards.
 - **About:** This section is directly linked to the *"About"* section on the homepage enabling users an easy access.
 - **Service:** This section is directly linked to the *"Service"* section on the homepage to let users know what are the services we are providing.
-- **Store** This tab redirects user to our *"Store"* page enabling them to browse through our handpicked and quality items available on our online store.
+- **Store:** This tab redirects user to our *"Store"* page enabling them to browse through our handpicked and quality items available on our online store.
 - **Contact Us:** The button toggles to the *"Contact"* section on the homepage.
 - **LogIn:** This provides an user-friendly and customized environment to customers by enabling them to create an ID on the website.
-It redirects users to the login/signup page useful for both the users who are already regitered on our website as well as those who are using our website for the first time, enhancing their experience.
+It redirects users to the login/signup page useful for both the users who are already registered on our website as well as those who are using our website for the first time, enhancing their experience.

 ![Screenshot 2024-03-18 043508](https://github.com/SanyaSinha11/SplendidSerenity-Interior_Decor/assets/124815376/1af7c17a-1478-4049-8ab7-c607bfb69fc8)